 - Distance from Jaipur: 333.8 km

 - Things to Do: Explore 5.28 hectares of palaces, temples, and pavilions with plenty of opportunity for photography within Junagarh Fort.

 13. Mehrangarh Fort

-In times gone by; kings and rulers often built grand structures to commemorate battles won and new territories annexed.
-As a result of these victories and what followed; we have grand monuments like Mehrangarh Fort.
+In times gone by, kings and rulers often built grand structures to commemorate battles won and new territories annexed.
+As a result of these victories, we have grand monuments like Mehrangarh Fort.

-Built by Rao Jodha in around 1460; 7 victory gates were later added to the fort by Raja Man Singh in commemoration of multiple victories on the battlefield.
+Built by Rao Jodha in around 1460, the 7 victory gates were later added to the fort by Raja Man Singh in commemoration of multiple victories on the battlefield.